European Central Bank: Just wait until December

 The decision comes amid growing concern that a renewed surge in COVID-19 cases in Europe could stall the recovery from a deep downturn early this year.

-All eyes will be on ECB head Christine Lagarde, speaking later on Thursday, for the reasons underlying the bank’s decision.
+ECB head Christine Lagarde said Thursday that recent data show the economy “is losing momentum more rapidly than expected” and that there had been “a clear deterioration in the near term outlook.”

-The bank’s promise to review its position in December is unusual given what is typically a dry statement about bond purchases and interest benchmarks.
+The bank’s promise to review its position in December came in an unusual introductory paragraph to its regular statement about bond purchases and interest benchmarks.
 The ECB said it will assess the dynamics of the pandemic and prospects for vaccine rollout as well as new staff estimates about inflation and growth.

 That would lead to “a thorough reassessment of the economic outlook” at the Dec.
 10 meeting.
 It continued: “On the basis of this updated assessment, the Governing Council will recalibrate its instruments, as appropriate, to respond to the unfolding situation.”